dober-man/GoodWAFSec/docs/module1/lab1/lab1.rst

 **Question:** Would logging all requests and responses in a production environment be a best practice?

+**Answer:** Not typically.
+This adds 50% or more to the overhead on the log engine and would not typically be used outside of troubleshooting and high security environemnts that are appropriately sized.

 Apply WAF Logging Profile
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 #.
 Under **Local Traffic > Virtual Servers**, click on ``webgoat.f5demo.com_https_vs``.